-The 2018–19 Creative Writing Reading Series at UC Davis will bring acclaimed, long-established writers along with emerging writers starting in October.
+The 2018–19 Creative Writing Reading Series at UC Davis brings acclaimed, long-established writers along with emerging writers to campus.
 The series is organized by the Department of English creative writing program in the College of Letters and Science.

 All readings are at 7 p.m. in the Peter J. Shields Library and are free and open to the public.